 This is Madeline's very first field day, first event.
 The Broad Jump.

+And this is her with her second place ribbon she won for that broad jump.
 Our fearless leader (Mr. Simon).
 And in these time, you have to be fearless.
 The city of Dalworthington Gardens just denied our building permit, even though we already have the building pieces in our parking lot-yes-admittedly, poor planning on our part.
 Thanks, DWG.
 (I could write something ugly here, but I shall take the high road).

 Madeline doing the "Javelin" throw.